• Skip to main content

 • Kosher Dill Pickles

-I tried fermenting pickles when I first moved into my house about 15 years ago and I can tell you I have never been so excited to rot something.
-O.K., fermenting isn't really rotting something, but it sounds more fun.
-More daring.
-Less hippie, more badass.
+I tried fermenting pickles when I first moved into my house about 25 years ago and I have never been so excited to rot something.

 Two baskets of fresh pickling cucumbers set on a white tea towel with antique crock in the background and dill laid about.

-• Soak them in ice cold water for a few of hours before processing them.
+Soak them in ice water for 2–4 hours before fermenting.
+It helps with crunch.

 Karen Bertelsen prepping cucumbers at butcher block countertop.